CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ## Clustered Deferred Buffer Optimization

 To decrease the storage that the Clustered Deferred renderer uses, I reduced the number of buffers it needed from three to two with the following steps:
-* **Two-Component normals:** Based on [this paper](http://jcgt.org/published/0003/02/01/paper.pdf), I packed the three-component normals into just two components, which reduces normal storage by one float.
+* **Two-component normals:** Based on [this paper](http://jcgt.org/published/0003/02/01/paper.pdf), I packed the three-component normals into just two components, which reduces normal storage by one float.
 * **Packed vec4s:** Now that the normals are packed into two floats, they can be stored in the fourth components of the vec4s in the buffer, eliminating the need for a third bffer.

 The results of these changes on the Clustered Deferred renderer (with toon shading) are as follows:

 ![](img/graph3.png)

+Overall, having one less buffer makes a noticable (though still small) change in shader performance.
+The decreased data also reduces the time the program takes to transfer it to the next stage for shading.

 ### Credits